cu-cairlab/iros2022-OnlineDMSeg/readme.md

 -Test on different platforms

 Training
-1. Download the data from the link (to be decided)
+1. Download the data from the link: https://cornell.box.com/s/3i2rod89mwb17apjeo103v39n33aaaq7

 2. Build the dockerfile in this repository by running:
 "sudo docker build -t dm_project ./dockerfile" \